woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/restload.rst

    .. note:: The password to this database, unencrypted in our example, is displayed encrypted.

-Now that the connection has been made, you can now publish a table from the PostGIS database as a layer in GeoServer.
+Now that the connection has been made, you can publish a table from the PostGIS database as a layer in GeoServer.

 #.
 To publish a dataset, execute the following command: